 Bring a water proof apron and wear comfortable shoes and 'old' clothes you don't mind getting damp.

-Your tutor will be Emma Jackson, a felt maker with over fifteen years experience teaching, designing & making felt for her award winning textiles company, Silversoles.
+Your tutor will be Emma Jackson, a felt maker with over twenty years experience teaching, designing & making felt for her award winning textiles company, Silversoles.
 The workshop will take place in her home studio in South Birmingham with a small group of no more than five.
 Please note: the studio is situated at the bottom of a garden with one step up to access the building.

 All materials and light refreshments are included.